tradingstrategy-ai/docs/source/glossary.rst

     Erigon

-        `Erigon <https://github.com/ledgerwatch/erigon>`__ is an implementation of Ethereum written in Go, designed to run archive nodes that manage large amounts of on-chain data.
+        The `Erigon <https://github.com/ledgerwatch/erigon>`__ node is an implementation of Ethereum written in Go, designed to run archive nodes that manage large amounts of on-chain data.
         It is a decentralized blockchain node provider that provides a secure, private, and scalable blockchain infrastructure.
         If you want to host your own JSON-RPC API access to raw EVM blockchain data, Erigon is a good option.